DennisSchulmeister/ls-ui-component-benchmark/svelte4/README.md

 Key blocks destroy and recreate their contents when the value of an expression changes.
 This is useful if you want an element to play its transition whenever a value changes.
-When used around components, this will cause them to be reinstantiated and reinitialised.
+When used around components, this will cause them to be re-instantiated and re-initialized.

 ```svelte
 {#key value}